-Also called Cab Franc Day, the first-ever celebration took place in 2015, but it all began in southwest France sometime in the 17th century with Cardinal Richelieu’s love for a particular blue-black grape.
+Also called Cab Franc Day, the first-ever celebration took place in 2015 and was initiated by Lori Budd of Dracaena Wines.
+It is currently recognized across the globe. but it all began in southwest France sometime in the 17th century with Cardinal Richelieu’s love for a particular blue-black grape.
 He loved them so much that he transported vine cuttings from Bordeaux to the Loire Valley.
 The berry has been growing and thriving there ever since.
 Today, Cabernet Franc is one of the most widely planted grape varieties in the world.
-To remember Cardinal Richelieu’s legacy, we celebrate Cabernet Franc Day on December 4 – the anniversary of his death.
+To remember Cardinal Richelieu’s legacy and show appreciation for the grape variety, we celebrate Cabernet Franc Day on December 4 – the anniversary of his death.
 Without his passion for the grape, the world would be bereft of the Cabernet Franc.

 But that’s not all.
 If it weren’t for Cabernet Franc, we wouldn’t have the Cabernet Sauvignon either.
 DNA analysis has proven that Cabernet Sauvignon was ‘born’ after accidental contamination between the Cabernet Franc and Sauvignon Blanc.
 So, we can safely say that Cabernet Franc is the father wine of Cabernet Sauvignon.
 We love the fruits (excuse the pun) of this happy accident.